HtmlUnit/htmlunit-neko/README.md

         <version>3.6.0-SNAPSHOT</version>
     </dependency>

-You have to add the sonatype snapshot repository to your pom distributionManagement section also:
+You have to add the sonatype snapshot repository to your pom `repositories` section also:

     <repository>
         <id>OSS Sonatype snapshots</id>